tgwizard/pythonrv/README.md

             assert in_out[1] >= old_in_out[1]
 ~~~

-The first spcification checks that all inputs are greater-than-or-equal-to
+The first specification checks that all inputs are greater-than-or-equal-to
 zero.
 The second specification checks that all outputs are at least as big as the
 inputs.
 The third specification verifies the input/output against the